Manalur Assembly constituency

 Manalur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala.
-It is also one of the 7 state legislative assembly constituencies included in the Thrissur Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is Murali Perunelly of CPI(M).
+It is also one of the seven state legislative assembly constituencies included in Thrissur Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is Murali Perunelly of CPI(M).

-Local self governed segments
+Local self-governed segments

-Thaikkad Gram panchayat which was included in Manalur constituency as per 2008 delimitation was merged with the Guruvayur Municipality in 2010.
+Thaikkad Gram panchayat, which was included in Manalur Assembly constituency under the 2008 delimitation, was merged with Guruvayur Municipality in 2010.

-Manalur Niyamasabha constituency is composed of the following local self-governed segments:
+Manalur Assembly constituency is composed of the following local self-governed segments:

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency: